Wildfire (Kolmården Wildlife Park)

 Wildfire is a wooden roller coaster at Kolmården Wildlife Park located in Kolmården, Sweden.
-Manufactured by Rocky Mountain Construction, the roller coaster is both the fastest wooden coaster in Europe, and second tallest wooden coaster in the world.
+Manufactured by Rocky Mountain Construction, the roller coaster is both the fastest wooden coaster in Europe, and the joint-tallest wooden coaster in the world.
 Throughout the 2-minute ride, trains travel through three inversions and twelve airtime hills, whilst reaching speeds of up to 115 kph.

 History

 In April 2014, Wildfire was revealed in a press release on Kolmården's official website.
 The roller coaster was Rocky Mountain Construction's first in Europe, and Vekoma manufactured the power and control systems of the ride.
 On 28 October 2016, the coaster ceased operations after only one season when its permit was revoked by the government citing environmental concerns.
 Speculation ensued that the ride may be torn down as a result.
 On 28 January 2017, a report surfaced that Wildfire would be allowed to remain standing while a license to continue operation was being discussed.
 The zoning for the roller coaster was officially approved by the county's council in March 2017, and Wildfire reopened in June 2017.